isomerpages/nlb-biblioasia/_holding-area/The Divine Lance Thaipusam and Murugan Worship in Singapore.md

 நோயுடை நுடங்கு சூர் மா முதல் தடிந்து</div>

 You swirled your weapon
-and destroyed Sur[an], personified fear, who had taken the form of a moving mango tree
+and destroyed Sur[an], personified fear, who had taken the form of a moving mango tree[^8]

-<div style="text-align: right">– Lines written by Kaduvan Ilaveyinanaar and set to music by Kannanaakanaar appearing in the Paripadal (V: 3–4).</div>
+<div style="text-align: right">– Lines written by Kaduvan Ilaveyinanaar and set to music by Kannanaakanaar appearing in the Paripadal (V: 3–4).[^9]</div>

-Perhaps the most central myth in Murugan worship involves him vanquishing the demon Sur or Suran, a myth known as early as the 1st century CE.
-In preparation for the battle, he is presented with a *vel* by Sakti, the wife of Siva.
+Perhaps the most central myth in Murugan worship involves him vanquishing the demon Sur or Suran, a myth known as early as the 1st century CE.[^10] In preparation for the battle, he is presented with a *vel* by Sakti, the wife of Siva.
 The day he was given the invincible *vel* is celebrated as Thaipusam (named after the day in which the Pusam star is exalted in the month of Thai).

 With his *vel*, Murugan destroys Suran by splitting a huge mango tree into two, the mango tree being the form that the shape-shifting Suran had taken.
 Suran then assumes the form of a peacock and a cockerel, with the former eventually becoming Murugan’s vehicle while the latter is a symbol subsumed in his flag.